JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 <tip product="tc">

-Any changes made to authentication in the UI are reflected in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/auth-config.xml` file.
-If using the UI is not possible (for example, the server is not started yet), you can configure authentication settings in this file.
-The detailed instructions are available in the [previous version](https://confluence.jetbrains.com/display/TCD8/Configuring+Authentication+Settings) of this document.
+Any changes made to authentication in the UI are reflected in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/auth-config.xml>` file.
+If using the UI is not possible (for example, you need to change the authentication settings before the server is started), you can configure authentication settings in the <TeamCity data directory>/config/auth-config.xml file on the server machine as follows:

+ 1. Add the `<auth-module>` tag inside the `<auth-modules>` tag inside the `<auth-config>` tag.
+ 2. Specify the type attribute for the newly created `<auth-module>` tag.

+The following values are supported for the type attribute (the values are case-insensitive):

+* For credentials authentication modules:
+  ** Default for Default Authentication
+  ** NT-Domain for Windows Domain Authentication
+  ** LDAP for LDAP Authentication

+* For HTTP authentication modules:
+  ** HTTP-Basic for Basic HTTP Authentication
+  ** HTTP-NTLM for NTLM HTTP Authentication

+You can also provide some properties for each authentication module depending on the module type.
+Each property is specified as the <property> tag inside the corresponding <auth-module> tag.
+Each <property> tag must contain the key attribute with a property key.
+The property value is specified as the text inside the <property> tag.

+Also, TeamCity plugins can provide additional authentication modules.
+The server restart is NOT needed after editing this file.
+The changes will be reflected in the Web UI.

 </tip>

 ### Using Presets